 "Consumers and insurance agents report that they are still seeing charges for preventive services," according to a written version of the speakers' presentation.
 "Consumers are not sure how to resolve the problem."

 Drafters of PPACA added the preventive services section in an effort to make sure that all enrollees in non-grandfathered major medical plans have easy access to basic cost-effective preventive services.
-The HHS secretary is supposed to develop the list of services in the package with help from the Institute of Medicine.
+The HHS secretary is supposed to develop the list of services in the package with help from the Institute of Medicine and the HHS Health Resources and Services Administration (HRSA).
 Issuers are supposed to cover the services without imposing deductibles, co-payments, coinsurance or other cost-sharing obligations on the patients.